agabhinav/learnk8s/16-k8s-lab-configmap.md

 > Start a Kubernetes cluster using `minikube start`.

 **Background**
 A ConfigMap is an API object used to store non-confidential data in key-value pairs.
+A ConfigMap allows you to decouple environment-specific configuration from your container images, so that your applications are easily portable.
 Pods can consume ConfigMaps as environment variables, command-line arguments, or as configuration files in a volume.
-A ConfigMap allows you to decouple environment-specific configuration from your container images, so that your applications are easily portable.
+This decision should be based on how your application reads its config values.
+- ConfigMaps consumed as environment variables are not updated automatically and require a pod restart.
+- ConfigMaps consumed as mounted volumes are updated automatically and don't require a pod restart.
+**Note:** A container using a ConfigMap as a [subPath](https://kubernetes.io/docs/concepts/storage/volumes#using-subpath) volume mount will not receive ConfigMap updates.

 **Create ConfigMap and Pod using config file**